3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_openwifi.md

 (To have correct count value, better to check the .img file actual situation by "fdisk -l img_filename")
 ```
 After the SD card is burned,
 Insert the SD card into the computer and copy the startup file to the BOOT partition of the SD card.
+The location of the startup file is in the openwifi directory under the BOOT partition.
+This directory stores the startup files of different devices.
+The startup file of the ANTSDR E310 device is in the antsdr directory

 ![e310](./ANTSDR_E310_Reference_Manual.assets/e310_openwifi_boot_file.png)